2032 Highway Future Volume Table

 The Seasonal Trend Table can also be used to estimate seasonal traffic count adjustments.
 For information on how to use this table, see Section 4.4.2 of the Analysis Procedures Manual (APM).
 The Seasonal Factor Table is updated on a yearly basis, typically in September.
 Seasonal Trend Table factors are calculated using previous full year of ATR data.

-The Oregon Modeling Steering Committee has recently embarked on a new survey effort to collect data used for model development and analysis.
-The Oregon Travel and Activity Survey (OTAS) will collect household activity data across the state of Oregon.
-This survey will be conducted over several years and may include specialized surveys to learn more about specific issues, such as recreational or seasonal activity.
-The survey will consist of core survey questions with additional information collected as needed by geographic region.
-GPS data will be collected where feasible.
+The Oregon Modeling Steering Committee recently completed a survey collecting data used for travel model development and analysis.
+The Oregon Travel and Activity Survey (OTAS) collected household activity data across the state of Oregon.
+The survey consisted of a core set of survey questions asked statewide.
+Several MPO's collected additional information by asking region-specific questions.

 COSMO Staff Contact: Becky Knudson at 503.986.4113